hpehl/hpehl.github.com/source/_posts/2011-05-09-announcement-piriti-0-70b1.markdown

 categories: piriti
 ---
 I'm pleased to announce the first beta of the upcoming Piriti 0.7.0 release.
-Piriti 0.7.0 is a major release with breaking API changes, lots of new features and bugfixes.
+Piriti 0.7.0 is a major release with breaking API changes, lots of new features and bugfixes.<!-- more -->

 ### Breaking API Changes